This article contains affiliate links. We may earn a commission when you sign up through our links. This does not affect our ratings.

 Cons

-- –PT/YT mechanics take time to understand
+- –Complex PT/YT mechanics – takes time to grasp

 - –YT trading is speculation – you can lose money